Labor Day Reading Comprehension: Passages and Activities for Grades 2–5

 Informative Reading Passage about Labor Day

-Our unit includes a detailed reading passage covering Labor Day’s origins, history, and significance.
-Students will learn about the Industrial Revolution, the formation of labor unions, and the first Labor Day parade.
+The reading passage covers Labor Day’s origins, history, and significance.
+Students learn about the Industrial Revolution, the formation of labor unions, and the first Labor Day parade.
+It is written at a reading level appropriate for grades 2–4, with clear explanations and facts that connect to what students are studying in social studies.

 labor day informational article.